creharmony/node-etsy-client/README.md

 - `etsyRateMaxQueries`   : Rate limit max query per windows size - *optional* (or env.`ETSY_RATE_MAX_QUERIES`) without default value

 Note about rate limit options:

+- rate limit is recommended for V2 client.

 - rate limit is enabled if and only if `etsyRateWindowSizeMs` and `etsyRateMaxQueries` are both set.